 - Communicating your research to children and families

-In addition, I am contracted to undertake 180 hours of teaching duties per year.
-I work in a number of large teaching laboratory sessions, in the newly built state-of-the-art, multi-purpose Bodmer Megalabs within Salford University's School of Environment & Life Sciences.
-I currently demonstrate in a number of undergraduate & postgraduate laboratory sessions including Biomedical Skills; Biological Skills; Haematology & Transfusion; Disorders of the Blood & Circulatory System; Clinical Immunology; Pathophysiology; Molecular Genetics; and Foundation Year - Scientific Methods..
+I am contracted to undertake 180 hours of teaching duties per year at the University of Salford.
+I work in a number of large teaching laboratory sessions, in the newly built state-of-the-art, multi-purpose Bodmer Megalabs within the School of Environment & Life Sciences.
+I currently demonstrate in a number of undergraduate & postgraduate laboratory sessions including Biomedical Skills; Biological Skills; Haematology & Transfusion; Disorders of the Blood & Circulatory System; Clinical Immunology; Pathophysiology; Molecular Genetics; and Foundation Year - Scientific Methods (Chemistry)..

 Previously, I have lectured on the MSc (Med Sci) in Medical Genetics at the Duncan Guthrie Institute of Medical Genetics, University of Glasgow, where I have given lectures on the social dimensions of genetics healthcare and public health (cancer) screening programmes.